-Have you seen or tasted Green Tea Donuts before?
-They are actually quite pretty popular in Japan.
-The Japanese like to make sweets and desserts with matcha (green tea powder, 抹茶) from green tea latte, green tea tiramisu, to green tea KitKat and Pocky!
+Have you seen or tasted Matcha Donuts (抹茶ドーナツ) before?
+They are actually pretty popular in Japan.
+From matcha latte, and matcha tiramisu, to green tea KitKat and Pocky, the Japanese like to make sweets and desserts with matcha (green tea powder).

-Well, I’m definitely not an exception; I made cookies, ice cream, Crème Brûlée and steamed cake with matcha on Just One Cookbook so far.
-And guess what, more green tea dessert recipes are coming (call me green tea lady!).
+Well, I’m definitely not an exception; I’ve made cookies, ice cream, Crème Brûlée, and steamed cake with matcha on Just One Cookbook so far.
+And guess what, there will be more green tea dessert recipes coming up soon (call me matcha lady!).

 We only eat donuts once in a while, like when there is a fundraising bake sale at my children’s school.
-We like good donuts but haven’t quite found one we love around where we live.
-In Japan we love it when the seasonal green tea donuts are available at Mr. Donuts!
+We like good donuts but we haven’t quite found one that we love around where we live.
+In Japan, we love it when seasonal matcha donuts are available at Mr. Donuts!

-So I bought my donut pan a few months ago thinking the baked donuts are a little healthier and easier alternatives.
+I bought my donut pan a few months ago thinking that baked donuts are an easier alternative to make at home.
+Since there is no deep-frying, they are a little healthier too.
 Have you had baked donuts?
 They are pretty awesome!
-I actually didn’t think it was going to be so easy to make; otherwise I would have tried baking these a long time ago…
+I actually didn’t think it was going to be so easy to make; otherwise, I would have tried baking these a long time ago.

 Since some of you might have not tried “baked” donuts yet, I thought I should quickly compare how different they are.

 The texture is more cake-like and moist.
 And you can skip the chocolate glaze if you prefer less sweet.
-I’m happy with just plain green tea donuts.
+I’m happy with just plain matcha donuts.
 Of course, my children have to have chocolate on theirs!

 We needed to buy a donut pan (about $10) to make these donuts, but I think it’s a good small investment.
-Compared to fried donuts, it’s much easier and quicker to make baked donuts, not to mention they are less calories!
-The recipe is for 6 donuts so don’t worry about over consuming!
+Compared to fried donuts, it’s much easier and quicker to make baked donuts, not to mention they are fewer calories!
+The recipe is for 6 donuts so don’t worry about over-consuming!
 You can double or triple the amount you want to prepare easily with this recipe.

 - ¼ cup chocolate chips (I use semi sweet chocolate chips, but white chocolate goes well too!)

-- Add the beaten egg, milk, melted butter and honey to the mixing bowl, and whisk until incorporated.
+- Add the beaten egg, milk, melted butter, and honey to the mixing bowl, and whisk until just incorporated.
+Don't overmix.

 - Use a pastry bag fitted with a round tip (or a large Ziploc bag with one corner snipped off) to pipe the batter into the donut mold.
 Fill each mold about ¾ full.